Triassic–Jurassic extinction event: Ozone depletion

+Gradual climate change

 The extinctions at the end of the Triassic were initially attributed to gradually changing environments.
-Within his 1958 study recognizing biological turnover between the Triassic and Jurassic, Edwin H. Colbert's 1958 proposal was that this extinction was a result of geological processes decreasing the diversity of land biomes.
+Within his 1958 study recognizing biological turnover between the Triassic and Jurassic, Edwin H. Colbert's proposal was that this extinction was a result of geological processes decreasing the diversity of land biomes.
 He considered the Triassic period to be an era of the world experiencing a variety of environments, from towering highlands to arid deserts to tropical marshes.
-On the other hand, the Jurassic period was much more uniform both in climate and elevation due to excursions by shallow seas.
+In contrast, the Jurassic period was much more uniform both in climate and elevation due to excursions by shallow seas.

 Later studies noted a clear trend towards increased aridification towards the end of the Triassic.
 Although high-latitude areas like Greenland and Australia actually became wetter, most of the world experienced more drastic changes in climate as indicated by geological evidence.
 This evidence includes an increase in carbonate and evaporite deposits (which are most abundant in dry climates) and a decrease in coal deposits (which primarily form in humid environments such as coal forests).
 In addition, the climate may have become much more seasonal, with long droughts interrupted by severe monsoons.
+The world gradually got warmer over this time as well; from the late Norian to the Rhaetian, mean annual temperatures rose by 7 to 9 °C. The site of Hochalm in Austria preserves evidence of carbon cycle perturbations during the Rhaetian preceding the Triassic-Jurassic boundary, potentially having a role in the ecological crisis.

+Sea level fall

-Geological formations in Europe seem to indicate a drop in sea levels in the late Triassic, and then a rise in the early Jurassic.
+Geological formations in Europe and the Middle East seem to indicate a drop in sea levels at the end of the Triassic associated with the TJME.
 Although falling sea levels have sometimes been considered a culprit for marine extinctions, evidence is inconclusive since many sea level drops in geological history are not correlated with increased extinctions.
 However, there is still some evidence that marine life was affected by secondary processes related to falling sea levels, such as decreased oxygenation (caused by sluggish circulation), or increased acidification.
-These processes do not seem to have been worldwide, with the sea level fall observed in European sediments believed to be not global but regional, but they may explain local extinctions in European marine fauna.
+These processes do not seem to have been worldwide, with the sea level fall observed in European sediments believed to be not global but regional, and with even some European sections showing no sign of sea level fall across the Triassic-Jurassic boundary, but they may explain local extinctions in European marine fauna.
+However, it is not universally accepted that even this local diversity drop was caused by sea level fall.
+A pronounced sea level change in latest Triassic records from Lake Williston in northeastern British Columbia, which was then the northeastern margin of Panthalassa, resulted in an extinction event of infaunal (sediment-dwelling) bivalves, though not epifaunal ones.